EnMasseProject/enmasse/README.md

 To make changes, edit the jsonnet files in root and include/ folders.
 To generate the templates, run 'make'.

-# Quick start

-NOTE: For an End-2-End example for setting up EnMasse, see [Getting Started](https://github.com/EnMasseProject/enmasse/blob/master/getting-started/e2e-example.md).
-This document is exposing more low level details that may quickly get outdated.

 ## Optional: Setup openshift test cluster